sahakyanvahan/InterviewQuestions/questions/general.md

 * Assembly manifest: This contains information about the assembly, including its version number, culture, and strong name.
 It also describes the assembly's dependencies on other assemblies and the permissions required to run the assembly.

-    Assemblies can be either a single file or a multi-file assembly, which contains more than one file.
+> Assemblies can be either a single file or a multi-file assembly, which contains more than one file.
 A single file assembly contains both the assembly manifest and the MSIL code in a single file with the extension .dll or .exe.
 A multi-file assembly contains the assembly manifest in a separate file with the extension .manifest, and the MSIL code in one or more files with the extension .dll or .exe.

-In the .NET framework, there are two types of assemblies: private assemblies and shared assemblies.
+> In the .NET framework, there are two types of assemblies: private assemblies and shared assemblies.

 * Private assemblies: These are assemblies that are intended to be used by a single application, and they are typically located in the application's local folder.
 They are not intended to be shared by multiple applications.

 * Shared assemblies: These are assemblies that are intended to be used by multiple applications.
 They are typically installed in the global assembly cache (GAC), which is a special folder where shared assemblies are stored.
 They are also typically given a strong name, which is a unique name that includes a public key and a digital signature.
 This allows for versioning and ensures that different versions of the same assembly can coexist on the same system.

-Additionally, there are also satellite assemblies, which are assemblies that contain resources for a specific language or culture.
+> Additionally, there are also satellite assemblies, which are assemblies that contain resources for a specific language or culture.
 They are used to provide localized resources for an application, such as translated strings or images.
 Satellite assemblies are typically deployed in the same directory as the main assembly, and they have a specific naming convention, such as "MyAssembly.resources.dll"

 ---
+<br/><br/>

-# Can you explain the difference between the managed and unmanaged code in the .NET framework?
+# 3. Can you explain the difference between the managed and unmanaged code in the .NET framework?
+## Answer
+> Managed code is code that runs within the CLR and is managed by the CLR's memory manager, while unmanaged code is code that runs outside of the CLR and is not managed by the CLR's memory manager.
+Examples of unmanaged code in the .NET framework include C/C++ code that is called via P/Invoke.

 What is the purpose of the Common Language Runtime (CLR) in the .NET framework?
 How do you handle exceptions in C# and what is the difference between a try-catch block and a try-finally block?